cloakware-ctf/rhme3-writeups/climate_controller_catastrophe/notes.md

 What we don't know:
 	- how can messages get turned into frames -> frame_read_25a0
 	- first 8 bytes of canframe are straight from CANBUS frame
-	- the "short" is wierd, return value from 2720, sometimes 0x500, or 0x0, appears to be SID
+	- the "short" is weird, return value from 2720, sometimes 0x500, or 0x0, appears to be SID
 	- last nibble is the number of live data bytes, counting from the beginning

 What we know: